vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 considers it unsafe.
 Depending on how the UTM is configured, it didn't like the ECDSA signatures, either.

-This is easy enough to fix by mixed signing, which is a scarce-to-nonexistant practice with Authenticode.
+This is easy enough to fix by mixed signing, which is a scarce-to-nonexistent practice with Authenticode.
 Most applications are already dual signed, once with a SHA1 file digest, and also with a SHA2 file digest.
 To make ECC work, you would need a *third* signature.
 The ECC one can't take the place of the RSA+SHA2